Deal & Betteshanger Rugby Club: Junior rugby

-Saracens Partnership
+Saracens partnership

-For the start of the 2015-2016 Deal & Betteshanger rugby club have become a partner club with Saracens.
-Saracens provide club visits as well as lectures and pro sessions along with providing an opportunity for Youth players to take part in fixtures at Allianz Park Stadium on the 4G pitch itself while the crowd builds for the game.
+From the start of the 2015–16 Deal & Betteshanger rugby club have become a partner club with Saracens.
+Saracens provide club visits as well as lectures and pro sessions along with providing an opportunity for youth players to take part in fixtures at Allianz Park Stadium on the 4G pitch itself, while the crowd builds for the game.

 CBRE All Schools Partnership

-For the start of the 2016-2017 Deal & Betteshanger rugby club are part of the CBRE All Schools Partnership, along with Deal school Goodwin Academy.
+For the start of the 2016–17 Deal & Betteshanger rugby club are part of the CBRE All Schools Partnership, along with Deal School Goodwin Academy.
 The rugby club provides the ground for training and any matches which the school take part in.
 The Deal & Betteshanger club logo is shown on the school rugby shirts.

-Club Alumni
+Club alumni

 Several players have come through the junior section at Deal & Betteshanger and moved into professional positions within rugby.
-These include Matthew Carley, a professional RFU coach, Danny Herriott who played for England U20s and Northampton Saints, Ross Widdett who played for 2022 Mid-American RFU (MARFU) winners St Louis Bombers and Archie English who went to Hartpury College, represented Kent.
+These include Matthew Carley, a professional RFU referee, Danny Herriott who played for England U20s and Northampton Saints, Ross Widdett who played for 2022 Mid-American RFU (MARFU) winners St Louis Bombers and Archie English who went to Hartpury College, represented Kent.